onurkirman/kirman.dev/content/home/certificates.md

 ---
-# An instance of the Accomplishments widget.
+# An instance of the certificates widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
-widget: accomplishments
+widget: certificates

 # This file represents a page section.
 headless: true